Strategic lawsuit against public participation: Australia

 In the Australian Capital Territory, the Protection of Public Participation Act 2008 (ACT) protects conduct intended to influence public opinion or promote or further action in relation to an issue of public interest.
 A party starting or maintaining a proceeding against a defendant for an improper purpose may be ordered to pay a financial penalty to the territory.

 Canada

-Canada's three most populous provinces (Quebec, British Columbia, and Ontario) have enacted anti-SLAPP legislation.
+Canada's three most populous provinces (Quebec, British Columbia, and Ontario) have enacted laws protecting defendants from SLAPP suits (known as "anti-SLAPP" legislation).

 British Columbia

 Since the repeal, BC activists especially the BCCLA have argued repeatedly for a broad understanding of SLAPP and a broad interpretation of judicial powers especially in intervener applications in BC and other common law jurisdictions and when arguing for new legislation to prevent SLAPPs.
 The activist literature contains extensive research on particular cases and criteria.
 The West Coast Environmental Law organization agrees and generally considers BC to lag other jurisdictions.

 In March 2019, the legislature voted unanimously to pass another anti-SLAPP bill, the Protection of Public Participation Act.